-As we have all been basking in this glorious sunshine our geraniums have been enjoying it too – it’s their perfect weather conditions, hot and dry.
-Whilst tempting at times to have exclaimed “it’s too hot!”
-I very much appreciate the burst of warmth because this year we have certainly waited a very, very long time for it.
-The geraniums have all perked up no end following the long, rainy month of April and are all bursting into bloom and at last we can get everything planted up outside … and our plants as well as us, are hopeful of having a long, warm summer.
+As we have all been basking in this glorious sunshine our geraniums have been enjoying it too – the hot and dry conditions are perfect for them.
+While tempting at times to exclaim “it’s too hot”, I very much appreciate the burst of warmth because this year we have certainly waited a very, very long time for it.
+The geraniums have all perked up no end following the long, rainy April, and are all bursting into bloom.
+At last we can get everything planted up outside – and our plants, as well as us, are hopeful of a long, warm summer.

 My geraniums aren’t looking very well – why?

 The first thing to look at is whether it is just a few leaves going yellow or whether the whole plant is looking a bit sick.
 If it’s just a few leaves and the rest of the plant is looking robust enough then I’d suggest it could be a sudden change in temperature or some other harmless occurrence.
 At this time of the year when we move plants from greenhouses to outdoors they can have a bit ‘shock’ at the change in temperature and losing a few leaves is nothing to worry about.
 If the whole plant is looking poorly then the first thing I always do is to get it out of the pot and have a good look at the roots and they tell the whole story as to what is going on with the top of the plant.

 - If the roots are pretty much nonexistent then I’m afraid that would suggest something has got into the soil and eaten the roots.
 This is most probably vine weevil.
 Have a look for the grubs – although they are not always obvious to the eye.
 Nowadays it’s not the panic it used to be as there are treatments available, so it’s off to the hardware store to buy a remedy.
 If there are any healthy bits still on the plant you could nip a cutting and root this, but if the whole plant has collapsed then there is little that can be done.